arturolei/misc-programming-notes/notesonPython.md

 7. Lists may contain values of different types.
 8. Character strings are immutable.
 9. Indexing beyond the end of the collection is an error.

+### Loops ###

+For Loops and Loops in general saves the calculations we have to do.

+More or less **for** each thing **in** a collection, python does something.
+Yay.

+The body of a loop can contain many statements.
+Loop variables can be called anything we want.

+Python has a built-in function called **range** that produces a sequence of numbers, the numbers are produced on demand (NOT A LIST, it's OWN CLASS, 'range').
+- range(N) are the numbers 0..
+N-1, keep this in mind if you use the loop variable as an index.
+- range() iterates of a [sequence](https://github.com/dlab-berkeley/python-fundamentals/blob/master/Glossary.md#sequence) of numbers.

+**The Accumulator Pattern**
+- Common approach in programming is to initialize an accumulator variable, empty string or empty list
+- Update variable with a collection.